benshi34/iml-visualizer/README.md

 2. Upload any result_set to the uploader at the top of the page.
 This extracts the set of questions from the result_set and fills them in the dropbox.
 3. Upload any result_set to either the code editor on the left or right.
 The code editor will extract the solution code in the result_set and display them in the dropbox.

-Note: we assume that the set of.
+Note: we assume that the result set used to extract the questions corresponds with the result sets used to extract the code snippets for display.
 Unwanted behavior may occur if you upload result sets to the code editor that are not correlated with the result set used to extract the questions.